 If you don't have an ibrik or kanaka, you have two options for making Turkish coffee without the ibrik:

-- The "instant" method to make Turkish coffee without an ibrik or kanaka: My aunt taught me that now it is quite common to make "instant" Turkish coffee theses days, just by stirring the coffee grinds with boiling water directly in your coffee cup.
-So for this all you need to do is bring water to a boil in a kettle or in a pot on the stove.
+- The "instant" method to make Turkish coffee without an ibrik or kanaka: My aunt taught me that now it is quite common to make "instant" Turkish coffee these days, just by stirring the coffee grinds with boiling water directly in your coffee cup.
+So for this, all you need to do is bring water to a boil in a kettle or in a pot on the stove.

 - Make Turkish coffee in a saucepan on the stove if you don't have an ibrik: purists will mock, but if you don't want to buy an ibrik, this is your best option.